-Michigan Medicine, Department of MedSport is currently seeking a Sports Physical Therapist experienced in treatment of orthopaedic extremity injuries and conditions for active individuals from pediatrics to geriatrics at our Dominos Farms Facility.
+Michigan Medicine - MedSport is currently seeking a Sports Physical Therapist experienced in treatment of orthopaedic extremity injuries and conditions for active individuals from pediatrics to geriatrics at our Northville Facility.
+This position also encompasses duties supervising the strength and conditioning program of a local soccer club and monitoring athlete injuries, training loads, and referrals to other providers.
 The Physical Therapist is responsible for the evaluation and treatment of patients in a high volume, sports medicine setting.

 Candidate is expected to plan, implement, evaluate and modify treatment programs for patients in a team approach; provide direct patient care using physical therapy procedures and modalities; instruct patients in use of prescribed equipment and home exercise programs; maintain records of patient condition and physical therapy procedures/modalities; serve as consultant to physical therapists, athletic trainers, physical therapy assistants and other health care professionals concerning clinical problems and/or procedures; conduct special projects/in-services as directed; participate in teaching of physical therapy/athletic training students.

 Bachelors Degree or Post Baccalaureate Degree in Physical Therapy from an accredited physical therapy program is required.